nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The lower menu bar contains three tabs:

 1. **Overview** — This tab shows you a monthly summary of your finances based on the transactions you have entered.
 Although it's empty right now, when you have added a few transactions it will begin to show graphs.
 2. **Transactions** — This tab shows you the transactions you have entered in a row-by-row format
    ![Ui](images/Ui-Transactions.png)
 3. **Staff List** — This tab shows you the persons or parties you have entered in a list format.
    ![Ui](images/Ui-Staff.png)

 > ❗**Staff List Indexing** will not be in order after editing the list
 >
->  The indexing only serves as a placeholder to link transactions to the respective staff
+> The indexing serves as a way to link transactions to the respective staff

 Below that is the output window.
 This is where any message Tran$act has will be provided to you.
 For example, this is where your success outputs or errors will be.
 You can clear it with `clear`.
 The input field below this with the grey text `Enter command here...` is where you can enter your commands.